5monkeys/djedi-cms/djedi-react/README.md

 need to add some extra settings on the Django side.

 Let’s say the React frontend lives on `example.com` while the Django backend lives on `api.example.com`.
-Then you need two things:
+Then you need a couple of things:

 - [CORS] headers, for example using [django-cors-headers] or nginx.
 This is to allow djedi-react making AJAX requests to fetch nodes.
 You need to allow `GET`